pawtools/nopaw/README.md

 ## nopaw- just a pipeline

-TODO this stuff not up to date
-TODO same order of positional arguments
+- TODO same order of positional arguments in `runme` and `verifyrun`
-TODO option to switch between gridfs based
-     file data and the in-task-document model
+- TODO option to switch between gridfs based file data and the in-task-document model
+- TODO "pipeline" executors with read/write operations

 Simple pipeline for database read and write tests.
 A new database is created, and N parallel read/write operations take place, plus a 60 second sleep.
+The sleep is sort of a stand-in for the (still TODO) pipeline executors.

 Simple wrappers are used to place loop-free communicators onto your HPC in an LRMS job.
 The communicators are told to do a read or write